glaciercoder/glaciercoder.github.io/_posts/2022-03-23-Cpp_review.md

 1. A function’s type is determined by its return type and the types of its parameters.
 The function’s name is not part of its type.

-2. When we use the name of a function as a value, the function is automatically con- verted to a pointer.
+2. When we use the name of a function as a value, the function is automatically converted to a pointer.
 This can also be explicitly delcared.

    ```cpp
    int (*func) (int&, int&)